ere-health/dgc-ps-app/README.md

 * #### Running the Application (Development Mode)
-  Open a terminal window and change to the parent ere-ps-app directory of the back-end and then run the following commands:
+  Open a terminal window and change to the parent dgc-ps-app directory of the back-end and then run the following commands:

-  In order to make sure you are working with the latest front-end UI, run the following first:
-  > git submodule update --init

   Then run: